techdoer/ostlog/README.md

 # introduction
-A do-it-yourself Personal Health Library for individuals and families.
-This project offers a data model and related data management tools to help families start self-tracking their growth, health and well-being.
+A do-it-yourself Personal Health Library for individuals and families. ostlog offers a data model and related data management tools to help families start self-tracking their growth, health and well-being.
+See the [family•smarts](http://familysmarts.net) website for real-world examples of drawing insights from an ostlog-enabled Personal Health Library.

 # principles
 ostlog is based on the following principles: